jasontaylordev/CleanArchitecture/README.md

 3. Run `dotnet new ca-sln` to create a new project
 4. Navigate to `src/WebUI` and run `dotnet run` to launch the project

-Check out my [blog article](https://jasontaylor.dev/clean-architecture-getting-started/) for more information
+Check out my [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information.

 ## Overview